-Unlike some cities, Hazen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hazen are a mix of both white- and blue-collar jobs.
+Hazen is a blue-collar town, with 37.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hazen is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Hazen who work in office and administrative support (12.02%), sales jobs (11.88%), and management occupations (6.94%).
+There are especially a lot of people living in Hazen who work in sales jobs (12.14%), office and administrative support (10.43%), and architecture and engineering (5.71%).

 The people who call Hazen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hazen residents report their race to be White, followed by Native American.
-Important ancestries of people in Hazen include Norwegian, Russian, Irish, and English.
+Important ancestries of people in Hazen include Norwegian, Russian, English, and Irish.

 The most common language spoken in Hazen is English.
 Other important languages spoken here include German and Spanish.